yogeshk39/Scalable-House-Price-Prediction-with-MLOps/README.md

 This repository contains the code and resources for an end-to-end machine learning project that focuses on predicting house prices.
 It goes beyond building a simple model and demonstrates a robust, production-ready approach using MLOps principles.
 The project emphasizes high-quality code, thorough data understanding, rigorous testing, and seamless integration with MLOps tools like ZenML and MLflow.

-The primary goal is not just to create a house price prediction model but to implement it in a way that reflects industry best practices, making it stand out and placing you in the "top 1%" of data scientists.
+The primary goal is not just to create a house price prediction model but to implement it in a way that reflects industry best practices, making this project stand out.

 ## Project Overview